 A blacklist is as scary as it sounds.
 If a company sends a lot of unsolicited emails (spam), the IP that the company is sending from will be blacklisted.
 Being blacklisted means that you can no longer send out blanket emails.
 A sin in digital marketing you want to avoid.

 Clicks Per Delivered (CPD)

-Simply the number of clicks (on your link) divided by the number of emails successfully delivered to their intended destination (inbox).
+When reporting on your email success, this digital marketing term is important to understnad.
+It’s simply the number of clicks (on your link) divided by the number of emails successfully delivered to their intended destination (inbox).
 The result is your CPD or clicks-per-delivered rate.